Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Joint model of PSA growth curve and PET-PSMA results

-and in particular on modelling the probability $\pi_i(t)$.
+The second part of the joint model is instead focused on the binary PET-PSMA results $ z_{i}(t)$, and in particular on modeling its probability $\pi_i(t)$.
 To connect the probability $\pi_i(t)$ to the PSA levels we use a logistic regression model

-where the linear prediction has a patient-specific intercept and an extra term linear on time to model temporal trends that can not be explained by $\log x_i(t)$.
-We expect $\beta_1$ to be a positive since the larger the PSA, the larger the probability of a positive test.
-It is easy to see, from equation \eqref{eq:logit}, that, if $\beta_1>0$, then $\pi_i(t)$ goes to zero as $x_i$ goes to zero:
+where the linear prediction has a patient-specific intercept and an extra term linear on time to model temporal trends that are not explained by $\log x_i(t)$.
+It should be noted that we define the relation in terms of the true latent PSA levels $x_i(t)$, not the observed ones $y_i(t)$.
+We expect $\beta_1$ to be positive since the larger the PSA, the larger the probability of a positive test.
+It is easy to see, from Equation \eqref{eq:logit}, that, if $\beta_1>0$, then $\pi_i(t)$ goes to zero as $x_i(t)$ goes to zero: